 Student organizations are eligible for partial funding to support activities through PSU student fees, which are awarded by Student Government on a competitive basis.
-Examples of activities that received partial funding for baccalaureate and graduate students are: transcultural nursing experiences in out-of-state locations during semester break; the Graduate Research Colloquium; and the Graduate Research Banquet.
+Examples of activities that received partial funding for baccalaureate and graduate students are: transcultural nursing experiences in out-of-state locations during semester break; and the Graduate Research Colloquium.